-There are no National Wildlife Refuges in the Group 1 Municipios.
-However, there are critical habitats in the Group 1 Municipios (Exhibit 5, Figure 5-1); therefore, review is not complete with respect to NOAA topics.
-Any project activities within or near a critical habitat will require coordination with the USFWS and NOAA if the activities result in an adverse effect to the critical habitat (Exhibit 5, Table 5-2).
+There are no National Wildlife Refuges in the Group 2 Municipios.
+There are also no critical habitats in the Group 2 Municipios for land-based species (Exhibit 5, Figure 5-1); therefore, review is complete with respect to NOAA topics.